This discussion will be closed on August 2, 2021. Please, share your thoughts!

 POSIX standards

-• All flags has short versions ( --force has short version -f)
+for optional parameters- All flags has short versions (

 Error handling

-• Errors are Tractable (each error should have a code/name so it can be easily referenced)
+(each error should have a code/name so it can be easily referenced) - Errors are

-• Errors are Actionable (each error should give user a hint on how the error can be fixed)
+(each error should give user a hint on how the error can be fixed) NEAR CLI

-• NEAR CLI should have a debug mode with rich error output (provided with flag --verbose)
+should have a debug mode with rich error output (provided with flag--verbose

-• When --verbose flag is not specified NEAR CLI stores error log in a file, and mentions file location in stderr
+stores error log in a file, and mentions file location instderr

 Note: The list of best practices can never be full.
 Anything we forgot about to mention?
 Add your propositions in the comments.